SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

 Configuring an HDFS Environment Under a SQream User
 ===================================================
 **To configure an HDFS environment under a SQream user:**

-**Comment - Is it correct to say "under" a SQream user instead of "for" or "in"?**

 1. Open your **bash_profile** configuration file for editing: